OpenGATE/opengate/README.md

 **Warning** not available for MacOS Intel with python 3.11 yet.

 Then install the package opengate.
-The package opengate_core is automatically downloaded.
+The package opengate_core is automatically downloaded. opengate_core installs Geant4 v11.1.1 librairies.
 ```
 pip install --upgrade pip
 pip install --pre opengate